 In early 2017, several conference calls involving the PREP coastal scientist and all three advisors were held.
 The primary task for the advisors was articulated as: “Provide feedback on what stressors should be considered and prioritized (relative to each other) when trying to manage for improved ecosystem condition, in particular, as measured by the distribution and abundance of eelgrass in the Great Bay estuarine ecosystem, but also considering health of shellfish habitats.”
 The advisors were asked to focus on data collected specific to the Great Bay Estuary and to bring to bear knowledge gained from experience and studies in other coastal ecosystems.
 The advisors were given access to 44 different sources of environmental information on eelgrass, oysters and water quality in the Great Bay Estuary.
 These sources included data from PREP, EPA, NH DES, the Municipal Coalition and individual researchers.
 All three advisors attended the May 9th and 10th (2017) TAC meetings and continue to offer advice on the development of the State of Our Estuaries Report.

 The charge for this statement was to offer overarching views on the question of eelgrass stressors, based on science, but in a way that builds a foundation for future management discussions.
 In addition, Dr. Kenworthy, who also served on the 2014 Peer Review of 2009 proposed numeric nutrient criteria, was asked to write a paragraph relating the Peer Review to the 2017 TAC Process.

 This report is an appedinx to the "PREP Environmental Data Report, December 2017."

 Kenworthy, Jud; Gobler, Chris J.; and Moore, Moore, "External Advisors to PREP Technical Advisory Committee Statement Regarding Eelgrass Stressors in the Great Bay Estuary" (2017).
-PREP Publications.
+PREP Reports & Publications.
 377.